Praneetha2114/security-log-analyzer/README.md

 ├── security_incident_report.xlsx
 └── README.md
 Installation

-Clone the repository:
+1. Clone the Repository
 git clone https://github.com/yourusername/security-log-analyzer.git

-Navigate to the project directory:
+2. Navigate to the Project Folder cd security-log-analyzer

-cd security-log-analyzer

-Install dependencies:
+3. Install Dependencies

-pip install pandas streamlit requests pydeck openpyxl How to Run
+pip install pandas streamlit requests pydeck openpyxl How to Use the Tool
-Run Log Analysis
+Step 1 — Analyze Security Logs

+Run the log analyzer script:

 python log_analyzer.py

+This detects suspicious login attempts and generates an incident report.

-Run Real-Time Monitoring
+Step 2 — Start Real-Time Monitoring

+Run:

 python realtime_monitor.py

+The system will continuously monitor logs and display alerts.

-Launch Dashboard
+Step 3 — Launch the Dashboard

+Run:

 streamlit run dashboard.py

+Upload or load the log data to visualize attack activity.

 Example Use Cases

 This project demonstrates concepts used in: